Warbling ROM data

 A2: 0 / D4: 1

-Let's look closer at each case, comparing it to the not-connected traces:
+Let's look closer at each case, comparing it to the not-connected traces above:

 Case A (1/1): The big difference is that both A2 and D4 have lost that huge dip before and after.
 Both have been smoothed out.